Skip to main content

 Before starting:

-• Pulsar broker HTTP port (8080) must be accessible from the host running the Collector
+• The Pulsar web port (8080) must be reachable from the host running the Collector.

-• Metrics are enabled by default -- no configuration changes needed on the Pulsar side
+• Metrics are enabled by default - no configuration changes are needed on the Pulsar side.

 What You'll Monitor